WesloTheWeb/streamFusion/LEARNING.md

 - Their own embedded player (iframe)
 - Their official APIs
 So I had to create a YouTube component with the iFrame

+## General
+- A lot goes on into codec and media players especially switching between formats.